phiresky/masters-thesis/content/2_preliminaries.md

 [@ppo]: https://arxiv.org/abs/1707.06347

-Proximal Policy Optimization [@ppo] is a actor-critic policy gradient method for reinforcement learning.
+Proximal Policy Optimization [@ppo] is an actor-critic policy gradient method for reinforcement learning.
 In PPO, each training step consists of collecting a set of trajectory rollouts, then optimizing a "surrogate" objective function using stochastic gradient descent.
 The surrogate objective function approximates the policy gradient while enforcing a trust region by clipping the update steps.
 PPO is a successor to Trust Region Policy Optimization (TRPO) with a simpler implementation and empirically better performance.

 PPO optimizes the policy using